|Rewards Rating:||4.8 / 5|

 While it’s hard to justify a nearly $700 annual fee, American Express provides plenty of value with added perks that more than make up for the cost of the card.
 From generous travel credits to elite status with two of the largest hotel brands, the Platinum card is designed to take the stress out of vacationing, and it could be exactly what you need to make your dream trip a reality in 2022.
 Additionally, the card retains decent value with rewards rates for travel purchases and a welcome bonus.

 Generous welcome offer

-The introductory offer on the Platinum card is among the best available among rewards cards in its class – 100,000 points if you spend $6,000 in the first six months.
-That’s up 25,000 points from the card’s previous offer.
-Plus, if you redeem your points for airfare through American Express Travel you can easily get multiple round-trip flights out of the bonus (points are worth 1 cent apiece when redeemed through American Express Travel, so the welcome bonus would be worth $1,000 if used in this way).
+The introductory offer on the Platinum card is among the best available among rewards cards in its class – 80,000 points if you spend $6,000 in the first six months.
+While that’s down 20,000 points from the card’s previous offer, it’s still very valuable.
+If you redeem your points for airfare through American Express Travel you can easily get multiple round-trip flights out of the bonus (points are worth 1 cent apiece when redeemed through American Express Travel, so the welcome bonus would be worth $800 if used in this way).

 Although the bonus spending requirement is on the higher side at a $6,000 minimum spend, you’ll still enjoy a full six months to earn the bonus, which is double the timeframe typically offered on rewards cards.